SystemsApproach/tcpcc/variants.rst

 QUIC originated at Google in 2012 and was subsequently developed as a proposed standard at the IETF.
-It has already seen a solid amount of deployment—it is in most Web browsers, many popular Web sites, and is even starting to be used for non-HTTP applications.
+It has already seen a solid amount of deployment—it is in most Web browsers, many popular websites, and is even starting to be used for non-HTTP applications.
 Deployability was a key consideration for the designers of the protocol.
 There are a lot of moving parts to QUIC—its specification spans three RFCs of several hundred pages—but we focus